Incoming Products

 Instead of typing every hazard, you can pull them from the central hazard reference database.

 Already-existing hazards are pre-ticked so you don’t add duplicates.
+Added hazards become local copies that you then evaluate through the decision tree like any other.
 See Online Hazards.

 How to manage hazards at the category level

-Setting hazards on the category itself lets you cascade them to every product underneath.
+Setting hazards on the category itself lets you cascade them to every product underneath — both ungrouped products and products inside groups.

-3. When you save, you’re asked: “Apply to all products in this category?”
+- When you re-evaluate an existing category hazard, you’re asked: “Apply this evaluation to all products in the category?”

 How to use groups